Decalf: A Directed, Effectful Cost-Aware Logical Framework: Introduction

 \section{Introduction}

-The \calf{} language~\citep{niu-sterling-grodin-harper:2022} is a full-spectrum dependent type theory that consolidates the specification and verification of the (extensional) \emph{behavior} and (intensional) \emph{cost} of programs.
-For example, in \calf{} it is possible to prove that insertion sort and merge sort are extensionally equal (\ie have the same input/output behavior), and also that the former uses quadratically many comparisons for a given input list, whereas the latter uses poly-logarithmically many for the same input.
-Both programs are terms of the type theory, rather than encodings of programs internally to the type theory, and the stated properties are expressed as their types.
+The \calf{} language~\citep{niu-sterling-grodin-harper:2022} is a dependent type theory that consolidates the specification and verification of the \emph{behavior} and \emph{cost} of programs.
+For example, in \calf{} it is not only possible to prove that insertion sort and merge sort are behaviorally equal, but also they perform at most $n^2$ and at most $n \lg n$ comparisons, respectively, on an input list of length $n$.

-It may seem, at first blush, that the stated properties cannot possibly be verified by typing---after all, if the sorting functions are \emph{equal} as functions on lists, then how can they have \emph{different} properties?
-Moreover, what does it mean, type-theoretically, for the two algorithms to require the stated number of comparisons?
-After all, it is not possible to determine \emph{a posteriori} which piece of code is a comparison, much less determine how often it is executed.
-Furthermore, dependent type theory~\citep{martin-lof:1984} is given as an equational theory, so what would a comparison count even mean in such a setting?